zgulsby/stacklauncher2/README.md

 ## Purpose

 **RunPod Stack Launcher SDK** is an enterprise-grade TypeScript CLI for defining, validating, testing, and submitting GPU-based deployment stacks to RunPod's infrastructure catalog.
-It is designed for infrastructure and ML engineers at companies like Articul8 to confidently build, validate, and publish production-ready stacks.
+It is designed for infrastructure and ML engineers at companies to confidently build, validate, and publish production-ready stacks.

 ## Installation